jeffharrell/minicart/README.md

 `paypal.minicart.render(config)`
 Renders the minicart to the page.
 Config is optional and has the following options:

  * `parent` - HTMLElement the minicart should render to.
-Default `document.body`.
  * `target` - HTML target property for the checkout form.
-Default `null`.
  * `action` - PayPal URL (if you are accessing sandbox or another version of the PayPal website).
-Default `'https://www.paypal.com/cgi-bin/webscr'`.
  * `template` - HTML template for rendering.
 See [customization](#customization) for details.
  * `styles` - CSS styles for rendering.
 See [customization](#customization) for details.
  * `strings` - An object of text strings: `button`, `buttonAlt`, `subtotal` and `discount`.